EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 ## Preamble

 This is a visual and gameplay overhaul.
+But if you came just for the visuals don't worry I got you covered to, the only thing I can't do for you is offer support if you add mods to the `Basics` profile, which is made for everyone just interested in the visuals.

 For the visual overhaul I tried to mimic the look of the "Tales of/from ..."
 Series, "The Wolf Among Us" and mainly "Borderlands" with their cell shaded visuals.
 The visual overhaul I used to create this list [Artistic Skyrim Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/9111), was stylized in a for my taste way to reflective way but I liked the textures them self so I have changed most of the normal maps of the textures i came around while testing this list.
 There are for sure textures missing that treatment but I will update this list every time I update more of the normal maps to be less reflective.